joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/08/21/opinion/ezra-klein-podcast-dnc-digest-2.html

 **SEC announces football tiebreakers for 16-team era**\
-`The SEC also discussed a player availability report similar to the NFL and the Big Ten, but have not yet finalized it.`\
+`The SEC also discussed a player availability report similar to the NFL and the Big Ten, but has not yet finalized it.`\
 https://nytimes.com/athletic/5715256/2024/08/21/sec-football-tiebreaker-rules-2024-championship-game/

 **Andy Kim, Who Cleaned the Capitol After Jan.
 6, Will Address the Convention**\